CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Introduction

 There are emerging interests in deploying deep learning models on various platforms and devices.
-Especially, deep networks are seeing increasingly used for applications at the edge devices which typically have lower compute capabilities and are constrained in memory and power consumption.
+Especially, deep networks are seeing increasingly used for applications at the edge devices, which typically have lower compute capabilities and are constrained in memory and power consumption.
 Due to limited-resource and strict environment, the situation is more critical to deploy DNN models on the blockchain.
-In addition to limited computation resource, being deterministic is another issue, e.g. each running of a single model on the different device must produce a bit-level identical result.
-Nondeterministic occurs from the float-point number arithmetic, e.g. summation over a series of float-point number.
+In addition to limited computation resource, being deterministic is another issue, e.g., each running of a single model on the different device must produce a bit-level identical result.
+Nondeterministic occurs from the float-point number arithmetic, e.g., summation over a series of float-point number.

 In this post, we propose a methodology to both accelerate DNN models' inference and eliminate nondeterministic behavior in model inference for blockchain adoption.
 Before we go into the detail of implementation, we first go through the observation and intuition behind this methodology.

 In term of edge computing, unlike GPU, float point unit is less effective and desirable on edge device.
 Thus, researchers have proposed several approaches to tackle this problem:

 1. **Fake Quantization**: quantizing float-point number into 8-bit integer and transfer data to the accelerator, which takes linear time to apply this operation.
-The most costly part of the calculation, e.g. conv,  only happens in the accelerator that dedicated in 8-bit arithmetic.
+The most costly part of the calculation, e.g., conv,  only happens in the accelerator that dedicated in 8-bit arithmetic.
 Afterward, results are transformed back to float-point.
 2. **Integer-Only Inference**: quantization scheme that allows inference to be carried out using integer-only arithmetic, which can be implemented more efficiently than floating point inference on commonly available integer-only hardware.
 Fine-tune procedure is usually utilized to preserve model accuracy post-quantization

 The current implementation in MXNet's Contrib library follows fake quantization routine and redirect the computation to MKLDNN math library.
 However, in blockchain's deterministic sensitive scenario, the float-point number is unacceptable.
 Therefore, we propose integer-only inference as our methodology.
 In addition, the numerical bound is checked to avoid integer overflow by utilizing graph level rewriting.